 Watertown’s many historic districts showcase our rich heritage and unique architecture.
 Over 120 buildings within the downtown area are eligible for the National Historic Register.

 Our Rich Heritage

-The Octagon House Museum and the First Kindergarten in the U.S. are open to visitors from May through October with guided tours.
+History enthusiasts will delight in Watertown’s rich heritage and historical sites, including the Octagon House Museum and America’s First Kindergarten which are open to visitors from May-October with guided tours.
 Don’t miss the Octagon House Ice Cream Social with 1st Brigade Band Concert held every August.

 Music and Theater

 The talented Watertown Players provide the city with theatrical productions including the unique “theater in the octagonal” presentations performed in the Octagon House several times a year.
 There is always music in the air, with the Watertown Municipal Band and the Watertown Chamber Orchestra playing seasonally.
 Watertown enjoys the privilege of being home base for The 1st Brigade Band, a nationally known Civil War era band which plays 19th century music on period instruments.

 Art, Antiques & Shopping Galore!